-- Costs of capacity (demand) - Cost of imbalance - Cost of scheduling if impacted - Cost of voltage regulation - Cost of other ancillary services if impacted - Those transmission costs billed on a capacity basis - Monthly facilities charges will be assessed for distribution and transmission services as outlined in the interconnection agreement. - Interconnection agreements must be consistent with the cooperative's All Requirements Wholesale Power Contracts and Policies. - An advance payment by the generator for engineering studies may be required, at the discretion of the cooperative.
-Any engineering studies must be accepted by the cooperative prior to interconnection. - The generator will be required to pay all costs incurred by the cooperative prior to interconnection for necessary upgrades to the cooperatives system.

-A qualifying facility "QF" is generally defined as generation utilizing a renewable source or from cogeneration when energy that would otherwise be wasted is harnessed to generate electricity.
+- o Cost of scheduling if impacted - Cost of voltage regulation - Cost of other ancillary services if impacted - o Those transmission costs billed on a capacity basis - Monthly facilities charges will be assessed for distribution and transmission services as outlined in the interconnection agreement. - Interconnection agreements must be consistent with the cooperative's All Requirements Wholesale Power Contracts and Policies. - An advance payment by the generator for engineering studies may be required, at the discretion of the cooperative.
+Any engineering studies must be accepted by the cooperative prior to interconnection. - The generator will be required to pay all costs incurred by the cooperative prior to interconnection for necessary upgrades to the cooperatives system. - A qualifying facility "QF" is generally defined as generation utilizing a renewable source or from cogeneration when energy that would otherwise be wasted is harnessed to generate electricity.
 QF is specifically defined by FERC Orders No. 70-70E.
 Order 499-499-A, Orders No. 575-575A and Order No. 593.